Blotch3D/Blotch3D/README.md

 -   Connect sprites to the camera to implement HUD models and text.

--   Connect the camera to a sprite to implement 'cockpit view', etc.
+-   Connect the camera to a sprite to implement 'cockpit view'.

 -   Implement GUI controls as dynamic 2D text or image rectangles, and with transparent pixels in the 3D window.